jeka-kiselyov/aws-cloudwatch-chart/README.md

 	{
 		"metrics": [	/// array of metrics settings
 			{
                 /// Title of metrics.
-Will be displayed on graph's legend.
+Will be displayed on chart's legend.
 Should be unique "title": "Server1 Max CPU",
                 /// AWS namespace
 				/// http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/aws-namespaces.html